adamkurth/cxls_hitfinder/docs/report.md

 The Compact X-ray Light Source (CXLS) at Arizona State University represents a pioneering integration of deep learning methodologies for the analysis of diverse data sets originating from various experimental modalities within the facility.
 This research primarily utilizes the Dectris Eiger 4M detector, focusing initially on X-ray crystallography.
 Traditional approaches often necessitate manual predictions concerning the photon energy and the distance between the protein crystal sample and the detector.
 These predictions are complicated by the dynamic scattering patterns resulting from the intrinsic noise associated with the water within the protein samples.
 This study delineates the variables of interaction distance (camera length, denoted as "clen" with values of 0.15, 0.25, 0.35 meters) and photon energy (denoted as "photon_energy" with values of 6, 7, 8 keV), discretizing them into three distinct instances to formulate a matrix comprising nine unique variable combinations.

-Utilizing CrystFEL[1] software to simulate diffraction images of a specific protein (1IC6.pdb), this research embarked on generating realistic diffraction data across the nine variable combinations by processing initial data, labeling, and applying corresponding water background noise.
-The objective is threefold: initially, to enable the detection of peaks within these images through binary classification via convolutional neural networks (CNNs), and subsequently, to facilitate the prediction of photon energy and camera length.
-The model pipeline sequentially addresses binary classification (peak detection), photon energy prediction, and camera length estimation.
+Utilizing CrystFEL[1] software to simulate diffraction images of a specific protein (1IC6.pdb), this project needed to generate realistic diffraction data across the parameter combinations by processing the initial data, labeling, and applying corresponding water background noise.
+The objective is threefold: initially, to enable the detection of peaks within these images through binary classification via convolutional neural networks (CNNs), and subsequently, to facilitate the prediction of photon energy and camera length parameters.
+This is done through the model pipeline, which subsequently addresses binary classification (peak detection), photon energy, and camera length prediction.
 Preliminary assessments are being conducted on various CNN architectures, including ResNet50, DenseNet, and Basic CNN, to identify the most efficacious model for feature extraction relevant to our analytical objectives.

+Overall, this project aims to enhance the analytical capabilities of deep learning methods at CXLS through two primary targets.
+Initially, the goal is to develop a model trained on multiple datasets of simulated protein diffraction images, and predict the combination of parameters through testing on real experimental data.
+The optimal parameter combination will be based on how the noise is presented in the image, as well as any observed Bragg peaks.
+The broadened training dataset will enhance the model's foundational capabilities in X-ray crystallography analysis.

-Further development endeavors to broaden the model's applicability by training on an expanded dataset of various protein PDB samples from simulated data.
-The aim is to refine the model's capacity for classifying proteins based on the location of Bragg peaks and accurately predicting proteins previously introduced to the model.
-This expanded scope not only solidifies the model's foundational capabilities in X-ray crystallography analysis but also anticipates its application in material science spectroscopy.
-Ultimately, this exploration into the application of deep learning for X-ray crystallography at CXLS not only innovates in the realm of experimental data analysis but also sets the stage for future applications in material science spectroscopy, enhancing the precision and efficiency of experimental outcomes.
+The second target expands the model's scope to include additional experimental data from the CXLS facility, specifically in material science spectroscopy.
+By integrating X-ray crystallography with material science spectroscopy, the project not only solidifies the model’s utility in diverse research contexts but also anticipates broader applications.
+This expanded approach will enhance the precision and efficiency of experimental outcomes, setting the stage for future innovations in analyzing diverse types of data through deep learning at the CXLS facility.
+Ultimately, this exploration into the application of deep learning for X-ray crystallography at CXLS innovates in the realm of experimental data analysis and paves the way for expansive applications in material science spectroscopy.

 ### Introduction: